fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 	// A list of resources to be included in the health assessment.
 	// +optional
 	HealthChecks []CrossNamespaceObjectReference `json:"healthChecks,omitempty"`

+        // A list of images that is used for changing the image name/tag in the kustomization yaml.
+        // +optional
+        Images []Image `json:"images,omitempty"`

 	// The name of the Kubernetes service account to impersonate
 	// when reconciling this Kustomization.